-- The development of the membership projections found in Worksheet 2 of the URRT and any items impacting the projections - Any differences between the projected and current membership distribution
+- The development of membership projections in the URRT and items impacting the projections - Any differences between the projected and current membership distribution

 For companies submitting Qualified Health Plan (QHP) applications for silver-level plans in the individual market, describe the methodology used to estimate the portion of projected enrollment that will be eligible for cost-sharing reduction subsidies at each subsidy level.
 State the resulting projected enrollment by plan and subsidy level.